Abundant Acreage Available: Reception

 Abundant Acreage Available received mostly positive reviews from critics.
-On Metacritic it has score of 68 out of 100, based on 10 reviews.
+On Metacritic it has a score of 68 out of 100, based on 10 reviews.
 On Rotten Tomatoes it has a score of 80% based on 20 reviews.

-Peter Debruge of Variety lauded Ryan's performance, stating "Only on the big screen are we able to fully appreciate the minutely detailed nature of Ryan’s performance, revealing Tracy’s soul via the slightest narrowing of the eyes or the almost-subliminal tensing of her cheekbones."
-However, Debruge expressed concern about the film's box office prospects, hypothesizing that "MacLachlan’s practically mirthless approach will cost the film commercially."
-Rodrigo Perez of ThePlaylist.net praised the filmmaker, noting, "MacLachlan’s humble commitment to the subtle features and specificity of the film is bold and mature.
-Most filmmakers wouldn’t dare attempt to direct, much less write, a movie this spare."
+Peter Debruge of Variety lauded Ryan's performance, stating "Only on the big screen are we able to fully appreciate the minutely detailed nature of Ryan's performance, revealing Tracy's soul via the slightest narrowing of the eyes or the almost-subliminal tensing of her cheekbones."
+However, Debruge expressed concern about the film's box office prospects, hypothesizing that "MacLachlan's practically mirthless approach will cost the film commercially."
+Rodrigo Perez of ThePlaylist.net praised the filmmaker, noting, "MacLachlan's humble commitment to the subtle features and specificity of the film is bold and mature.
+Most filmmakers wouldn't dare attempt to direct, much less write, a movie this spare."
 Perez also cited Kinney's performance as "equally compelling" in one of his "meatier roles".